Reinhold Breu

 Reinhold Breu (born 12 September 1970) is a German football manager and former player who works as technical director of the Lithuania national football team.

 Career

-Breu spent time in the academy of TSV 1860 Munich.
+Breu spent time in the academy of 1860 Munich.
 In 1996, he signed for Austria Wien in the Austrian Bundesliga, where he made 33 appearances and scored five goals.
 After that, he played for First Vienna, Eintracht Trier, and Wacker Burghausen.

-In December 2021 Breu was appointed as technical director in Lithuanian Football Federation, and in June 2022 as an interim manager of Lithuania national football team.
+In December 2021 Breu was appointed as technical director in Lithuanian Football Federation, and in June 2022 as an interim manager of Lithuania national team.
 In 2023 R.Breu was appointed as a manager of Lithuania U-19 team.